-- demonstrate technical skills
+- 1. Demonstrate technical skills.

-- explain music elements and concepts

-- use music elements and concepts
+- 2. Use music elements and concepts.

-- analyse music
+- 3. Analyse music.

-- apply compositional devices
+- 4. Apply compositional devices.

-- apply literacy skills
+- 5. Apply literacy skills.

-- interpret music elements and concepts

-- evaluate music to justify the use of music elements and concepts
+- 6. Interpret music elements and concepts.

+- 7. Evaluate music.

-- realise music ideas
+- 8. Realise music ideas.

-- resolve music ideas.
+- 9. Resolve music ideas.

 Prior experience in any or all of The Arts subjects will provide students with an understanding of making and responding as learning and assessment in Music.